(oxycodone) Extended-Release Capsules, for Oral Use

-The effect of two types of product manipulation (crushing and chewing) on XTAMPZA ER pharmacokinetics was measured in two studies.
+The effect of two types of product manipulation (crushing and chewing) on XTAMPZA ER pharmacokinetics was measured in three studies.

-In Oral Pharmacokinetic Study 1, XTAMPZA ER capsule contents were crushed or chewed prior to oral administration in healthy, naltrexone blocked volunteers.
-The two comparators in this study were intact XTAMPZA ER capsules and an immediate-release solution of oxycodone.
+In one oral pharmacokinetic study, XTAMPZA ER capsule contents were crushed or chewed prior to oral administration in healthy, naltrexone-blocked volunteers.
+The two comparators in this study were intact XTAMPZA ER capsules and an immediate-release solution of oxycodone at an equivalent dose.

-In Oral Pharmacokinetic Study 2, XTAMPZA ER capsule contents were crushed prior to oral administration in healthy, naltrexone-blocked volunteers.
-The comparators in this study included intact XTAMPZA ER capsules and crushed immediate-release oxycodone tablets.
+In two oral pharmacokinetic studies, XTAMPZA ER capsule contents were crushed prior to oral administration in healthy, naltrexone-blocked volunteers.
+The comparators in these studies included intact XTAMPZA ER capsules, intact and crushed reformulated OXYCONTIN (oxycodone hydrochloride) extended-release tablets at an equivalent dose, and crushed immediate-release oxycodone tablets at an equivalent dose.

-The pharmacokinetic data displayed in Table 3 illustrate the findings from these two studies.
-Collectively, the data from the two studies demonstrated that crushing or chewing XTAMPZA ER prior to administration did not increase the maximum observed plasma concentration (Cmax) or total exposure (AUC0-INF) relative to dosing the intact product under fed conditions.
-Relative to immediate-release oxycodone, the Cmax for all XTAMPZA ER treatments was significantly lower and the Tmax significantly longer, consistent with an extended-release profile.
+The data displayed in Table 3 illustrate the findings from the oral pharmacokinetic studies (data were similar for the two oral pharmacokinetic studies comparing XTAMPZA ER to OXYCONTIN).
+Collectively, the data demonstrated that crushing or chewing XTAMPZA ER prior to administration did not increase the maximum observed plasma concentration (Cmax) or total exposure (AUC0-INF) relative to dosing the intact product under fed conditions.
+Relative to immediate-release oxycodone and crushed reformulated OXYCONTIN (oxycodone hydrochloride) extended-release tablets, the Cmax for all XTAMPZA ER treatments was lower and the Tmax longer, consistent with an extended-release profile.

 Table 3: Oxycodone Pharmacokinetic Parameters,